d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-theory.md

 11. Calculate the 90\% confidence interval for this new study using the margin of error from question 10.
 \vspace{.8in}

-12. Is the confidence interval calculated in question 11 with the smaller sample size wider or narrower than the confidence interval in question 7?
+12. Is the confidence interval calculated in question 11 with the larger sample size wider or narrower than the confidence interval in question 7?
 Why?
 \vspace{.8in}

 \newpage